Nick Connolly

 I’m learning how to have fun.
 I’m learning how to read scripture and pray with fresh eyes.
 There seems to be a way my youngest kid approaches me and believes that I could make anything possible at any moment.
 I’m learning how to see God that way again.

 Are routine and ritual helpful?
 Absolutely.
 But I am learning that they make for a horrible god.
 He is still Lord.
-He is Lord over the practice, and He is the Lord who can extend presence and power at any moment, in any way.
+He is Lord over the practice, and he is the Lord who can extend presence and power at any moment, in any way.

 I say all that to encourage you to see Jesus as the restore and not the ritual/routine.
 But he does meet us powerfully in those things.